Skip to main content

 Deploy your app to AKS Automatic

-With AKS, the Automated Deployments feature allows you to create GitHub Actions workflows that allows you to start deploying your applications to your AKS cluster with minimal effort.
+With AKS, the Automated Deployments feature allows you to create GitHub Actions workflows that allows you to start deploying your applications to your AKS cluster with minimal effort, even if you don't already have an AKS cluster.
 All you need to do is point it at a GitHub repository with your application code.

 Fork and clone the sample repository